SelecTree: Tree Detail

 Leaves Cordate to Ovate, Light Green, No Change, Evergreen.

-Flowers Inconspicuous.
-Whitish Green.
+Flowers Inconspicuous. green.
 Flowers in Spring or Fall.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

 Prolific, Green, Dark Red Achene, Very Small to Small (Under 0.25 - 0.50 inches), fruiting in Summer or Fall Wildlife use it.